 Social workers will be encouraged to be creative with their support to families.
 Budgets are suggested to be used for a range of purposes such as: academic support, financial support for the home, financial support for out of school activities, support for any extended family, access to external specialist therapy, and help to widen the reach of Family Group Conferencing.

 The qualitative evaluation aims to help us better understand how the budgets are used and implemented, the potential mechanisms of impact, and contextual factors.
 This will involve collecting data from interviews, observations, focus groups and questionnaires conducted with social workers, as well as families who receive a budget.
 Randomised allocation of budgets will be piloted in Darlington and an exploratory analysis of administrative data, including information about statutory care, will be conducted to compare the differences between families receiving, or not receiving the budgets.

-The evaluation of the programme will begin in Spring 2019, and run until March 2020, when a final report will be published.
+The evaluation of the programme began in Spring 2019, and ran until March 2020.

 read more about Devolving budgets to social workers in Hillingdon

 Devolving budgets to social workers in HillingdonHillingdon Council is devolving budgets to frontline social workers and managers, giving individual teams the power to identify and test creative solutions aiming to improve outcomes for vulnerable young people on the edge of care.
 The newly established ‘Vulnerable Adolescents Team’ will work with 100 adolescents who are particularly at risk of child sexual exploitation […]